 Dressage phase is conducted first.
 The purpose of dressage is to develop harmony between horse and rider, making movements and transitions seem effortless.

 Horses perform a series of set movements that are marked out of ten for accuracy, movement and rhythm.
 Each movement is scored out of 10.
 The final score achieved is shown as a percentage of possible marks and than converted to penalties, where the lowest penalties are best.

 E.g. 70% = 30 penalties.
 50% = 50 penalties.

 The lower the penalty scores the better the test and the higher the placing.
 In today’s competitive game a good test is essential for a top placing.

 The purpose of the Cross-Country phase is to prove the speed, endurance and jumping ability of horse.
 At the same time it demonstrates the riders’ knowledge of paces and use of his horse across country.

 Horse and rider gallop at a rate of up to 570m/min over a distance of anywhere between 3 to 8 kilometres (similar to a golf course but with jumps).
 There are up to 45 jumping efforts over fixed obstacles.
 This is the most difficult and for all involved the most exciting phase.

-Penalties are awarded for exceeding the set time and also if the horse refuses the jump or if the rider or horse falls.
+Penalties are awarded for exceeding the set time and also if the horse refuses the jump.
 A refusal or a stop at a jump incurs 20 penalties.
-Athletes are eliminated from the competition if they have 3 disobediences in the cross-country phase.
+Combinations are eliminated from the competition if they have 3 disobediences or a fall of horse or rider in the cross-country phase.
 Time penalties for cross-country are 0.4 of a penalty per second.